ChrisDizenzo/tictactoe/README.md

-# tictactoe
+# Tic Tac Toe
 Its a tic tac toe game and its on TestFlight!!
 [**testFlightLink**](https://testflight.apple.com/join/j9ZwgWuQ)

+Also dont forget to read the [documentation](https://tictactoe-74f2c.web.app/docs) that can help

 ## Getting Started

-> Note: If you wish to add features there is [documentation](https://tictactoe-74f2c.web.app/docs) that can help

 1. Clone this repo locally